 Paid room rates hover from $640 to $1,500 per night.

-The incredible property has sweeping views of the Grand Staircase-Escalante National Monument and is within easy access of some of the most magnificent areas like the Grand Canyon, Bryce Canyon, Zion National Park, and Monument Valley Tribal Park.
+The incredible property has sweeping views of the Grand Staircase-Escalante National Monument and is within easy access to some of the most magnificent areas like the Grand Canyon, Bryce Canyon, Zion National Park, and Monument Valley Tribal Park.
 It’s just 17 miles from Page Municipal Airport (PGA).

 This resort offers ultimate customization via bespoke expeditions and cultural immersions.

-Paid rates usually sit around $1,900 to $3,500 per night.
+Paid rates usually sit around $3,000 to $5,000 per night.

 Amanera is arguably the most exclusive resort in the Dominican Republic.
 Located above the golden sands of the legendary Playa Grande, this sleek property overlooks the North Atlantic Ocean and is just an 11-minute walk from the beach.